project-chip/connectedhomeip/docs/guides/fabric_synchronization_guide.md

 pairing already-discovered 3 20202021 <ip> 5543
 ```

-After the device is successfully added, you will observe the following on
+After the device is successfully added, you will observe the following message on
 Ecosystem 2 with the newly assigned Node ID:

 ```